ExaWorks/psij-python/docs/user_guide.rst

 Configuring Your Job
 --------------------

-In the example above, the ``executable='/bin/date'`` part tells PSI/J that we want the job to run the ``/bin/date`` command.
-But there are other parts to the job which can be configured:
+In the example above, the ``executable='/bin/date'`` tells PSI/J that we want the job to run the ``/bin/date`` command.
+But there are other parts of the job which can be configured:

 - Arguments for the job executable